Brunor: La Cote Male Taile (Malory's version)

-Brunor later travels with the young Mordred to Castle Orgulous (Orguellous or Orgulous, "Proud").
+Brunor later travels with the young Sir Mordred to Castle Orgulous (Orguellous or Orgulous, "Proud").
 The knights must fight their way into the castle.
 After Mordred is injured, Brunor continues alone.
 Inside the castle, he meets a hundred knights in a lady's chamber.
-Attacked by the knights, Brunor manges to get out with the aid of the black shield, mounts his horse, and escapes.
+Attacked by the knights, Brunor manages to get out with the aid of the black shield, mounts his horse, and escapes.
 Maledisant questions his story of what happened and sends a witness who returns to prove Maledisant wrong.
 Brunor continues to hold his peace and does not rebuke her.

 They continue to journey after Mordred leaves and Lancelot joins them, but he too leaves after Maledisant redirects her words at him.
 They come upon the Pendragon (Pandragon) castle, which belongs to King Arthur's enemy Sir Brian of the Isles (de les Isles), where one of six knights challenges Brunor to a joust.
 Brunor wins, but then the other five attack him in an unknightly manner, and take him and Maledisant into the castle as prisoners.
 Lancelot comes to the rescue, fights Brian until he yields, and releases them, as well as dozens of other knights and ladies.
 He then agrees to ride with them only on condition that Maledisant stops directing evil words at Brunor and himself.
 Maledisant then confesses that the only reason for her taunting is that she wants to test the knights' strength.

 Later they come upon a castle near the border of the country of Sorelais (Sursule).
 Brunor enters the castle alone and defeats two brothers who challenge him.
 Eventually, he arrives at yet another castle, where he comes face to face with Sir Plenorius.
 Brunor cannot fight anymore because of his wounds, so out of pity Plenorius carries him into the tower as a prisoner.
 When Lancelot hears of this, he challenges Plenorius to a battle that lasts many hours until Plenorius yields.
 Brunor remains at the castle in order to recover from his wounds, and afterwards returns with Lancelot and Maledisant to King Arthur's court.

 Brunor is made a Knight of the Round Table the following Pentecost.
 He marries the Ill-Speaking Maiden, now known as Beauvivante ("Well-living") or Bienpensant ("Well-thinking") because of her changed attitude, and Lancelot gives them Castle Pendragon that was won from Brian.
 It is said that Brunor would succeed in avenging his father.